Skip to content

 • Use it like a specialized database

-2. Add Generators
+2. Add Services

 • When you need to automatically capture events from external sources